Karl-S-Kweon/Numbrio/README.md

 ##### After installation, run the project with ```npm run dev```.
 The server will run on ```localhost:3000``` (windows).

 ##### But this is still under deveopment.
 So, Upcoming updates will include some game features as well as expansion of app environments.
-##### Gmae Features: Hard Mode, Dark Theme, Player Statistics, Play Result Sharing, ...
-##### App Environments: Add Back-End Side with simple RESTful services.
+##### Gmae Features: Hard Mode, Dark Theme, Player Statistics, Play Result Sharing, ... <br/>App Environments: Add Back-End Side with simple RESTful services.
 Then the game algorithm will communicate with server side to get results.
 ##### The server side stack will vary; Express.js, Java Spring, C# Dot Net, or new tech that I have not experienced.
 ##### DB side will may be considered (for the fullstack practice, if possible) when all ohter updates are done.